Medical School Acceptance Rates: How Many Applicants Get In

 While NYU was a strong program, it did not lead the pack in terms of applicant statistics until recently.
 What skyrocketed its competitiveness is the fact that, in 2018, NYU announced that it would offer free tuition.

-Plus, NYU offered it to ALL of its current and future MD students, regardless of need.
+Additionally, NYU offered it to all of its current and future MD students, regardless of their financial needs.
 That’s like offering a $200,000 bonus to any student who is accepted.

 Harvard Medical School

-Harvard Medical School, an Ivy League school with one of the most prestigious reputations around, received 7,890 applications and admitted 165, which means the acceptance rate was 2.1% in 2024.
+Harvard Medical School, an Ivy League institution with one of the most prestigious reputations, received 7,890 applications and admitted 165, resulting in an acceptance rate of 2.1% in 2024.

 Stanford School of Medicine

 Stanford School of Medicine had an acceptance rate of 1% in 2024.
-Of the 8,998 applicants, 499 received interviews, and 90 received an acceptance.
+Of the 8,998 applicants, 499 received interviews, and 90 were accepted.

 University of Virginia School of Medicine